Gameslinx/Christmas-Planet/README.md

 * Recommends Scatterer - https://github.com/LGhassen/Scatterer/releases

 **As Kopernicus has not been updated to 1.8 yet, you MUST use KSP 1.7.3.
 You MUST use the 1.7.3 versions of the mods above.**

+# License
+The license for this mod is All Rights Reserved.